Angular Paginator Overview

-Pagination in Angular is one of the most useful features that the platform offers to developers when working with huge data sets.
-The purpose of Angular Paginator is to split and distribute a high volume of data collection into several pages, thus, delivering better UX whilst displaying paged information and items in an easier to compare and understand way.
+Pagination in Angular is an optimization technique when working with huge data sets.
+The purpose of Angular Paginator is to provide UI and API to split and distribute a high volumes of data into equally sized pages, which can be navigated by the end-user.

-Ignite UI for Angular Pagination allows us to divide a set of data into a number of similar pages.
-This method of pagination is particularly well-suited for large data-sets and "infinite" scrolling user interfaces, that is why the paginator is typically used with a list of items or data table.
-The Pagination in Angular enables the user to select a specific page from a range of pages and to determine how many records should see on each page.
+Ignite UI for Angular Paginator allows you to divide a set of data into a number of similar pages.
+This method of pagination is particularly well-suited for large data-sets which are difficult to display and view all at once, that is why the paginator is typically used together with a list of items or data table.
+The Paginator in Angular enables the user to select a specific page from a range of pages and to determine how many records they should see on each page.

 Angular Paginator Example